 In addition to protecting gut health, many people see dramatic improvements in skin conditions like acne, eczema, psoriasis, and more when they stop using harsh, synthetic antibacterial products.

-If you’re serious about healing your gut, you can work with me one-on-one through Gut Health Reset, right here:
+If you’re serious about healing your gut, you can work with me one-on-one through my Nutrition Services right here:

 3. Holding on to Stress, Fear, and Anxiety